matthew-5pl/xiaomi-flasher/README.md

 # xiaomi-flasher
-A sample fastboot flasher for Xiaomi devices with support for bat files.
+A light and portable substitute to MiFlash.
-Dependencies: latest android sdk platform-tools installed.
+Dependencies: latest android sdk platform-tools and usb drivers installed.